Bartje21/DevcontainerWorkspace/Tutorial/Dockerfile.md

 # Run app to Server
 CMD ["uvicorn", "src.main:app", "--host", "0.0.0.0.", "--port", "8000", "--reload"]
+# For docker server always use "0.0.0.0." as port

 # Run app.py when the container launches
 CMD ["python", "app.py"]